Icy-Monster/Luau-Tips/README.md

 All of them are completely fine to use but should be used consistently with your coding accent.

-You can use Robloxs lua styling guide:
+You can use Roblox's Luau styling guide:
 * PascalCase for class and enum-like objects
 * PascalCase for Roblox API (camelCase versions are deprecated)
 * camelCase for Local variables